 The most common type of varicose vein is the superficial leg vein which is the product of prolonged standing.
 Besides the appearance of these veins, they are also very painful when making leg movements, like walking, running, or even standing.

 Vein stripping or vein removal are the most common methods to remove the bothersome areas.
-The Des Moines vein Vein treatment center at The Iowa Clinic also offers other less invasive treatments such as laser vein therapy.
+The Iowa Clinic Vein Therapy Center also offers other less invasive treatments such as laser vein therapy.

 Signs and Symptoms of Varicose Veins